-Catena (SWB: BB-/B+)
+Catena (SWB: BB-)

-Catena AB was listed on Nasdaq OMX in April 2006, after being distributed to the shareholders of its original owner Bilia.
-In 2010-2011, Catena divested almost all of its property stands, except a development project in Solna consisting of 40,000 sqm of lettable area.
+Catena AB was listed on Nasdaq OMX in April 2006, after being distributed to the shareholders by its original owner Bilia.
+In 2010-2011, Catena divested almost all of its property portfolio, except a development project in Solna which consisted of 40,000 sqm of lettable area.
 In 2013, Catena bought 100% of the equity shares in Brinova Logistics AB.
 In the same year, operating locations were established in Stockholm, Gothenburg and Öresund to bring the company closer to its desired tenant groups.
-Today, the company also operates in these area's strong and stable submarkets.
+Today, the company also operates in these areas' strong and stable submarkets medium- to high-risk properties, and it operates in A-locations.
+Due to the small size, there is no significant diversification.
+The company's vacancy rate of 14% is very high, which is the highest among our shadow-rated peers.
+The average remaining lease period of 2.9 years is short for a logistics property company.
+The company has a significant share of project development.
+Catena is involved in project developments.
+In September 2014, Catena and Peab AB together invested SEK 240m through a jointly owned company in a new terminal for DHL Freight in Sunnanå (outside Malmö).
+The lease covers 10 years and will yield an annual rental income of SEK 18.5mn.